Feb 17 @ 10:00 AM – Mar 17 @ 1:00 PM

 Artist Jamie Chase will exhibit a series of “Sketches and Faux B-Movie Poster Paintings” at the Jean Cocteau beginning February 17th.
-The exhibition’s title is Freeze Frame, and there will be an Opening Reception February 19th from 5:00 to 7:00 p.m.
+The exhibition’s title is Freeze Frame.
 ARTIST STATEMENT I love black and white movies.
 Without color, the separate elements of an image become abstract rhythms of light and shadow.
 The best cinematographers played to that strength with strategic lighting and composition.
 And even the worst had moments of accidental brilliance, where all the moving parts line up in a harmony of form.
 The drawings in this show are sketches from freeze-frame scenes of old black and white movies and even a few TV shows.
 I chose scenes that are largely black, where subject elements emerge in slivers of light.
 I draw the lit areas in black ink washes and then reverse the finished sketch in the computer.
 The faux posters are a nostalgic nod to the B-movies I grew up with and an abbreviated survey of the art and tropes used in marketing them.

 The Jean Cocteau is proud to present acclaimed Horror and Science Fiction editor and anthologist Ellen Datlow.
-She is the former fiction editor of OMNI, and the former editor of She is currently the editor of SCI FICTION, works as a consulting editor for Tor Books, and is the editor or co-editor of more than 50 anthologies, including two so far this year: The 17th Annual Year’s Best Fantasy and Horror and The Faery Reel.
+She is the former fiction editor of OMNI.
+She is currently the editor of SCI FICTION, works as a consulting editor for Tor Books, and is the editor or co-editor of more than 50 anthologies, including two so far this year: The 17th Annual Year’s Best Fantasy and Horror and The Faery Reel.
 She has won the Stoker Award, the Hugo Award, and is a seven-time recipient of the World Fantasy Award.
 Join us in celebrating Ellen’s newest anthology The Doll Collection.
 The Doll Collection is exactly what it sounds like: a treasured toy box of all-original dark stories about dolls of all types, including everything from puppets and poppets to mannequins and baby dolls.
 Featuring everything from life-sized clockwork dolls to all-too-human Betsy Wetsy-type baby dolls, these stories play into the true creepiness of the doll trope, but avoid the clichés that often show up in stories of this type.Master anthologist Ellen Datlow has assembled a list of beautiful and terrifying stories from bestselling and critically acclaimed authors such as Joyce Carol Oates, Seanan McGuire, Carrie Vaughn, Pat Cadigan, Tim Lebbon, Richard Kadrey, Genevieve Valentine, and Jeffrey Ford.
 The collection is illustrated with photographs of dolls taken by Datlow and other devoted doll collectors from the science fiction and fantasy field.
 The result is a star-studded collection exploring one of the most primal fears of readers of dark fiction everywhere, and one that every reader will want to add to their own collection.
-In honor of The Doll Collections Release the Jean Cocteau will be hosting a CREEPY DOLL CONTEST!
+In honor of The Doll Collections Release the Jean Cocteau will be hosting a… CREEPY DOLL CONTEST!
+Send submissions to firstname.lastname@example.org Creepy dolls will be judged based on originality, creativity, characterization, artistic quality, and inventiveness.
+Each participant may submit 1 doll each.
+Size limits: 6 to 24 inches tall.
+Votes may be cast by any visitor to the Jean Cocteau Cinema.
+You may only vote once per doll.
+You may vote for as many dolls as you like, but only once for any given doll.
+Contest Timeline Submissions Begin: Monday, February 23, 2015 Submissions End: Wednesday, March 11, 2015 Voting Begins: Wednesday, March 11, 2015 9:00 am Voting Ends: Sunday, March 15, at 6:30 pm Prizes Awarded: Sunday, March 15, 2015 at 7:30 pm.
 With grand prizes based on your ability to creep out the queen of creepy Ellen herself.
 Don’t miss out start your Creepy Doll submission today.
 Stay Tuned for more details!

 Apr 10 – Apr 13 all-day